 |Category||Examples of affected entities||North American Industry Classification System (NAICS) code|

 |Industry||Construction site operators disturbing 1 or more acres of land, or less than 1 acre but part of a larger common plan of development or sale if the larger common plan will ultimately disturb 1 acre or more, and performing the following activities:|

 |Building, Developing and General Contracting||233|

 1. Submitting CBI.
-Do not submit this information to EPA through www.regulations.gov or e-mail.
-Clearly mark the part or all of the information that you claim to be CBI.
-For CBI information in a disk or CD ROM that you mail to EPA, mark the outside of the disk or CD ROM as CBI and then identify electronically within the disk or CD ROM the specific information that is claimed as CBI.
-In addition to one complete version of the comment that includes information claimed as CBI, a copy of the comment that does not contain the information claimed as CBI must be submitted for inclusion in the public docket.
-Information so marked will not be disclosed except in accordance with procedures set forth in 40 CFR part 2.
+Do not submit this information to EPA through http://www.regulations.gov or e-mail.
+Clearly mark all of the information that you claim to be CBI.
+For CBI information on computer disks mailed to EPA, mark the surface of the disk as CBI.
+Also identify electronically the specific information contained in the disk or that you claim is CBI.
+In addition to one complete version of the specific information claimed as CBI, you must submit a copy that does not contain the information claimed as CBI for inclusion in the public document.
+Information marked as CBI will not be disclosed except in accordance with procedures set forth in 40 CFR part 2.

 2. Tips for Preparing Your Comments.
 When submitting comments, remember to:

-- Identify the rulemaking by docket number and other identifying information (subject heading, Federal Register date, and page number).
+- Identify this permit by docket number and other identifying information (subject heading, Federal Register date, and page number).

 - Describe any assumptions and provide any technical information and/or data that you used.

 - If you estimate potential costs or burdens, explain how you arrived at your estimate in sufficient detail to allow for it to be reproduced.